-Why tape, sleeves and physical therapy did not help your elbow.
+Why tape, sleeves and physical therapy did not help your tennis elbow pain

 Some people find great comfort in taping up their elbow or getting elbow sleeves.
 If it helps, then it is a good thing.
 For many however, sleeves, kinesiotaping, and ace bandages are not really helpful.
 Some people get great benefit from physical therapy.

 A study from July 2019 (1) had three groups of people (10 in each group) with a new onset of elbow pain go to physical therapy.
 At the physical therapist’s they would receive treatment and taping.